lnewby/my-github-site/content/authors/lnewby/_index.md

   url: "https://games.usc.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include inclusive game design, games for health and machine learning for games.
+bio: My research interests include Inclusive Game Design, Games for Health, and Machine Learning for Games.

 # Should the user's education and interests be displayed?
 display_education: true